 Induction Unit vs Fan Coil Unit

 Both the systems circulate the existing air through the building duct.
 They both have multiple designs and configurations according to the building’s specific needs.

 The induction unit HVAC system enables the air to spread in the entire area through nozzles.
 The air temperature is matched with the heat exchanges and thrown again into the rooms with the primary air through an air outlet grille.

 The induction unit takes high power because of an increased pressure uptake.
 This power uptake happens through the central ventilation unit fans.
 The biggest cause of more energy consumption in induction units is that the amount of air needed to minimize impurities multiplies to a great extent.
 The pressure loss also rises with the same dimensions as the air duct.
 The air volume is much higher than that of the fan coil units.

 Increased cooling output is sent to the induction units through the air handling unit due to the higher air volume.

 Fan Coil Unit

-Fan coils units support the supply outlet that is installed in the dropped ceiling.
+Fan coil units support the supply outlet which is installed in the dropped ceiling.
 The Fan coil unit is responsible for sending the air inside through a shadow gap in the ceiling.
 The temperature is adjusted just before the air is circulated back inside the cabin.

 A fan coil unit is generally utilized in spaces like hotel rooms and commercial buildings to acclimatize the HVAC systems.
 It requires less space and generates higher cooling and heating output.
 Fan coils provide efficiency results in small areas like office cabins as well.

 Fan coil units are also good for handling water in the HVAC system.
-They do not use any type of filters, so the replacement cost is really low.
-You can use regenerative filters and stop from spending vast amounts of replacement costs.
+Replacement cost is very low due to no use of filters.
+You can use regenerative filters and stop spending vast amounts of replacement costs.